Roger Morris (British Army officer): Offspring

-The other son, Henry Gage Morris, also saw much service in the Royal Navy, and rose to the rank of rear-admiral.
+The other son, Henry Gage Morris, also joined the Royal Navy, rising to the rank of rear-admiral.
 He afterwards resided at York and at Beverley, England.
-He died at Beverley in 1852, and was buried in Beverley Minster.
-He was father of Francis Orpen Morris the naturalist.
+His son, Francis Orpen Morris, became a famous naturalist.
+Henry died at Beverley in 1852, and was buried in Beverley Minster.

+When Amherst died in 1802 his share of the Highland Patent vested in the remaining three Morris offspring, Henry, Joanna, and Maria.
+Their interests in the legacy were bought out by John Jacob Astor in 1809 for £20,000 sterling.